 Sample Answer 5:

-The provided pie charts has four sections, each illustrate reason of farmland degradation.
-However, the given table shows effect of these causes on agricultural land in three parts of world namely NorthAmerica, Europe and Oceania during 1990s.
+The provided pie charts have four sections, each illustrates the reason of farmland degradation.
+However, the given table shows the effect of these causes on agricultural lands in three parts of world namely NorthAmerica, Europe and Oceania during the 1990s.

-As is presented in pie chart, over grazing and deforestation are the predominant reasons for loosing productivity of land which together contributes to 65%.
-Next, manmade activities such as over cultivation are responsible for degradation up to 28% which is almost 4 times larger than other factors.
+As is presented in the pie chart, overgrazing and deforestation are the predominant reasons for losing the productivity of lands which together contribute to 65%.
+Next, man-made activities such as over-cultivation are responsible for degradation up to 28% which is almost 4 times larger than other factors.

-In conclusion, in 1990, Europe and Oceania faced higher problem of land degradation as compared to North America.
-The main cause behind were deforestation and overgrazing.
+In conclusion, in 1990, Europe and Oceania faced the higher problem of land degradation as compared to North America.
+The main causes behind it were deforestation and overgrazing.